PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_oscillators.md

 ## Oscillators are everywhere in nature

-Even if placed in a bunker, humans will maintain a roughly 24-hour cycle of sleep and wakefulness.
-However, such a **circadian rhythm** is not unique to humans or even animals but rather is present throughout living things, including plants and even cyanobacteria.
+Even if placed in a bunker, humans will maintain a roughly 24-hour cycle of sleep and wakefulness[^bunker].
+However, such a **circadian rhythm** is not unique to humans or even animals but rather is present throughout living things, including plants and even cyanobacteria[^bacteria].

-* NOAH: cite the bunker experiment: Aschoff, J. (1965).
-Circadian rhythms in man.
-Science 148, 1427–1432.

-* NOAH: also cite the first paper that found circadian rhythm in cyanobacteria: Grobbelaar N, Huang TC, Lin HY, Chow TJ.
-1986.
-Dinitrogen-fixing endogenous rhythm in Synechococcus RF-1.
-FEMS Microbiol Lett 37:173–177. doi:10.1111/j.1574-6968.1986.tb01788.x.CrossRefWeb of Science.

 Life processes like the circadian rhythm that **oscillate** between different states are not confined to circadian rhythms.
 You may feel like you have some control over when you go to bed, but your heart and respiratory system both follow cyclical rhythms without you even thinking about it.
 On a much lower level, eukaryotic cells are governed by a strict cell cycle as the cells grows and divide.